 Now press the Results button at the top of the data window, and then the Aliases tab to see the impact of only running a Res III design in this case.

 This design is a 1/16th fraction, so every effect will be aliased with 15 other effects, most of which are ignored by default to avoid unnecessary screen clutter.
 The output indicates that each main effect will be confounded with three two-factor interactions.

 Don’t bother studying the remaining design evaluation report.
-Click the Time ¼ mile node in the analysis branch at the left and Effects at the top of the display window.
+Click the Time ¼ mile node in the analysis branch at the left and press the Start Analysis button to bring up the Effects window.
 Notice that there are three effects that stand off to the right of the line of trivial effects near zero.
 Starting from the right, click those three largest effects (or rope them off as pictured below).

 Then on the Pareto plot, right-click the biggest bar (E) to show its aliases as below.

 Factors B (Tires), E (Gear), and G (Generator) are clearly significant.
 Click ANOVA to test this statistically.
 Before you can go there, you are reminded via the warning shown below that this design is aliased.

 You know about this from the design evaluation, so click No to continue.
 (Option: click Yes to go back and see the list.
 Then click the ANOVA button.)

 Lance gets a great fit to his data.
 Based on the negative coefficient for factor B, it seems that hard tires decrease his time around the track.
 On the other hand, the positive coefficients for factors E and G indicate that high gear gives him better speed and the generator should be left off.
 The whole approach looks very scientific and definitive.
 In fact, after adjusting his bicycle according to the results of the experiment, Lance goes out and wins his race!